tpaknok/Indoor_ants/README.md

 # Forecasting how climate change facilitate invasion of ants and increase their impacts
 ![](readme_figure.jpg)
 Forecasting non-native ant richness in different regions under 4°C warming.
-Red regions include larger increases.
+Red regions indicate larger increases.
+White regions indicate no increase.

 # Overview
 This repository contains all the scripts required to reproduce results in Tsang et al. (2024).